Influence Maximization with Bandits: Introduction

+Viral marketing aims to leverage a social network to spread awareness about a specific product in the market through information propagation via word-of-mouth.
+Specifically, the marketer aims to select a fixed number of `influential' users (called \emph{seeds}) to give free products or discounts to.
+The marketer assumes that these users will influence their neighbours and, by transitivity, other users in the social network.
+This will result in information propagating through the network as an increasing number of users adopt or become aware of the product.
+The marketer typically has a budget on the number of free samples or discounts that can be given, so she must strategically choose seeds so that the maximum number of people in the network become aware of the product.
+The goal is to maximize the \emph{spread} of this influence, and this problem is referred to as \emph{influence maximization} (IM)~\cite{kempe2003maximizing}.

-In their seminal paper, Kempe et al. \cite{kempe2003maximizing} studied the IM problem under various diffusion models including the independent cascade (IC) model, linear threshold (LT) model, and their variants and generalizations.
-The problem is intractable to solve under these models.
-There have been numerous papers on efficient approximation or heuristic algorithms for IM.
-Details of this body of work are covered in Section~\ref{sec:Related-Work}.
-These works assume that both the network and the edge probabilities are available as input.
-However, in practice, influence probabilities are {\sl not} available.
-To overcome this, the initial series of papers following \cite{kempe2003maximizing} simply {\sl assigned} influence probabilities: e.g., assign a fixed small probability such as $0.01$ to all edges, assign values drawn at random from a fixed set such as $\{0.1, 0.01, 0.001\}$, or assign an equal probability of $\frac{1}{N^{in}(v)}$ to all incoming edges of a node $v$, where $N^{in}(v)$ is the set of in-neighbors of $v$.
+\eat{The IM problem needs to be solved each time the marketer wants to spread awareness or encourage adoptions of a new product.} In their seminal paper, Kempe et al. \cite{kempe2003maximizing} studied the IM problem under well-known probabilistic information diffusion models including the independent cascade (IC) and linear threshold (LT) models.
+While the problem is NP-hard under these models, there have been numerous papers on efficient approximations and heuristic algorithms (see Section~\ref{sec:Related-Work}).
+But prior work on IM assumes that in addition to the network structure, we either know the pairwise user influence probabilities or that we have past propagation data from which these probabilities can be learned.
+However, in practice the influence probabilities are often not available or are hard to obtain.
+To overcome this, the initial series of papers following \cite{kempe2003maximizing} simply {\sl assigned} influence probabilities using some heuristic means. \eat{ : e.g., assign a fixed small probability such as $0.01$ to all edges, assign values drawn at random from a fixed set such as $\{0.1, 0.01, 0.001\}$, or assign an equal probability of $\frac{1}{N^{in}(v)}$ to all incoming edges of a node $v$, where $N^{in}(v)$ is the set of in-neighbours of $v$. } However, Goyal et al. \cite{goyal2011data} showed empirically that learning the influence probabilities from propagation data is critical to achieving seeds and a spread of high quality.